European Union and the European Commission

 EUMETSAT is a member of the network of operational meteorological organisations.

-The European Commission is divided into departments called Directorates-General (DG) and is actively engaged in a range of space-related activities, including Galileo, the Copernicus Programme, satellite telecommunications and space research.
+The European Commission is divided into departments called directorates-general and is engaged in a range of space-related activities, including Galileo, the Copernicus programme, Destination Earth, satellite telecommunications and space research.

-DG DEFIS’ responsibilities include developing and carrying out the Commissions’ policies on defence industry and space, via the three large-scale programmes: Copernicus, EGNOS and Galileo, as well as research actions to spur technological innovation and economic growth.
+The Directorate-General for Defence Industry and Space (DG DEFIS) develops and carries out the commission’s policies via large-scale programmes: Copernicus, EGNOS, IRIS2 and Galileo, as well as research programmes to spur technological innovation and economic growth.

 More information on Copernicus is available here.